 This post may contain affiliate links.
 Please read our disclosure policy.

-Easy enchilada sauce in a jar with a spoon.
+Easy enchilada sauce recipe in a glass jar with a spoon.

 Ready in only 10 minutes, this recipe is a quick and easy version of the authentic enchilada sauce my Mom taught me how to make using whole dried chiles and Mexican chocolate.